Meziano/ms-tutorial-006/README.md

 Until now we have hard-coded the hostnames and the port numbers of our microservices to enable the communication between them.
 In this tuturial we will introduce a **Discovery mechanism** in order to let any microservice find any other just with its name.

-With a **Registry and Discovery mechanism**, there is a **Registry Service** an art of  phone book), each microservice must register itself with it and tells it
+With a **Registry and Discovery mechanism**, there is a **Registry Service** an kind of `phone book`, each microservice must register itself with it and tells it
 Spring Cloud provides the **Netflix Eureka**-based **Service Registry** and **Discovery** support with just minimal configuration.
 Each microservice must register itself with the service registry and tells the registry where it lives (host, port, node name) and perhaps other service-specific metadata - things that other services can use to make informed decisions about it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyNDA5NzMsLTExMjk3NzQzNDcsMzI3MT
+eyJoaXN0b3J5IjpbLTY1NDQ2MTc2NywxNTI0MDk3MywtMTEyOT
-Y2MDUyLC0yNTAwODU5NTUsODQ5Nzg3MjAsLTE0NTc2NDk2Mjld
+c3NDM0NywzMjcxNjYwNTIsLTI1MDA4NTk1NSw4NDk3ODcyMCwt
-fQ==
+MTQ1NzY0OTYyOV19
 -->